 Diagnostic techniques are not all equal.
 Cytology tests (testing fluid samples), often favored because they are fast, inexpensive, and less invasive, are significantly less effective at diagnosing mesothelioma than histology tests (testing tumor tissue samples).

 - 32% of cytology tests on patients will accurately diagnose mesothelioma

 - 56% of cytology tests on mesothelioma patients will suggest the correct diagnosis

 - 98% of histology tests will accurately diagnose mesothelioma

-Because of histology test’s high accuracy rate, it is the best test for confirming a mesothelioma diagnosis.
+Because of histology test’s high accuracy rate, it’s the best test for confirming a mesothelioma diagnosis.

-According to the World Health Organization (WHO), and corroborated by many other sources, the location of mesothelioma has a direct impact on the likelihood of diagnosis.
+According to the World Health Organization (WHO), and backed by many other sources, the location of mesothelioma has a direct impact on the likelihood of diagnosis.

 In a study of reported deaths, WHO stated that: